 The collaboration with CCC was to assist them in collecting valuable oral histories that may assist in the future with artful designs for road corridors.
 The use of such stories could inspire designs, possibly in the visual art form or in historic graphic panels celebrating the people and events of a specific area, such as the Martin Luther King Jr. corridor.

 The HRC and CCC hope to continue working with the ECHO Network to bring together various groups and neighborhoods of Winston-Salem and Forsyth County.
 The partnership also allows access to valuable oral histories which can be included and examined for the publication that will be published in 2013 for the Winston-Salem portion of the architectural survey conducted by the HRC in conjunction with the City-County Planning Department and the North Carolina State Historic Preservation Office.

 If you are interested in learning more about the ECHO Network please visit their web site or call (336)499-4402.
 If you would like to find out more about the CCC, visit Creative Corridors web site or call 793-0477.
-If you would like to find out more about the various programs of the HRC, you can visit their web page or call 727-8000.
+If you would like to find out more about the various programs of the HRC, you can visit the HRC webpages or call 727-8000.

 Community Story Locations:

 Mars Hill Baptist Church Area